slint-ui/slint/README.md

 ## Examples / Demo

-Todo
+All examples and demos are located in the [examples](/examples) folder.

 ## Contributions

 Contributions are welcome.
 To contribute, please see [CONTRIBUTING.md](CONTRIBUTING.md).
-Contributions are done under a CLA.
+Due to the dual-licensing nature, contributions require agreeing to a CLA.

 ## License